Skip to Content

 So what's the 411 with this comfort food dish?!
 Like most recipes on this site, I try to take what I know and put my own spin on things.
 Working with red rice is no different.
 I took tradition and built on it as part of Eat The Culture's annual black history month potluck.

-In 2023, the theme of Black History Month is Black Resistance and Eat the Culture is recognizing the remarkable and, frankly, underrated resistance of our ancestors in bringing culinary traditions across the Atlantic to shape the vibrance of Black cuisine that we know and love today.
+In 2023, the theme of Black History Month is Black Resistance and Eat The Culture is recognizing the remarkable and, frankly, underrated resistance of our ancestors in bringing culinary traditions across the Atlantic to shape the vibrance of Black cuisine that we know and love today.

 They physically and mentally carried African foodways across the deadly Middle Passage to pass down through generations.
 This year’s Black History Month Virtual Potluck traces popular dishes of the Diaspora from their West African roots to North America and beyond.

-In 2023, the theme of Black History Month is Black Resistance and Eat the Culture is recognizing the remarkable and, frankly, underrated resistance of our ancestors in bringing culinary traditions across the Atlantic to shape the vibrance of Black cuisine that we know and love today.
+In 2023, the theme of Black History Month is Black Resistance and Eat The Culture is recognizing the remarkable and, frankly, underrated resistance of our ancestors in bringing culinary traditions across the Atlantic to shape the vibrance of Black cuisine that we know and love today.

 They physically and mentally carried African foodways across the deadly Middle Passage to pass down through generations.
 This year’s Black History Month Virtual Potluck traces popular dishes of the Diaspora from their West African roots to North America and beyond.